doocs/leetcode/solution/2100-2199/2153.The Number of Passengers in Each Bus II/README.md

 | capacity     | int  |
 +--------------+------+
 bus_id is the primary key column for this table.
-Each row of this table contains information about the arrival time of a bus at the Leetcode station and its capacity (i.e., the number of empty seats it has).
+Each row of this table contains information about the arrival time of a bus at the LeetCode station and its capacity (the number of empty seats it has).
-There will be no two buses that arrive at the same time and capacity will be a positive integer.
+No two buses will arrive at the same time and all bus capacities will be positive integers.
 </pre>

 <p>&nbsp;</p>